dockerswarm-library/.github/profile/README.md

-## About

-Hi there 👋
+### Hi there 👋

 Welcome to the Unofficial Container Image Library for Docker Swarm.

-A collection of unofficial container image library designed specifically for using inside a Docker Swarm environment
+A collection of unofficial container image library designed specifically for using inside a Docker Swarm environment.

+A lot of the projects is currently still a work-in-progress and not well documented yet.
+Feel free to explore and try it out if you have experience using Docker Swarm and Docker Stack.

+You should be able to figure out how thing works 😉

+---

 > [!IMPORTANT]
 > This is not associated with Docker nor Kubernetes or any of the tools suggested here.